REMLA24-Team-5/operation/README.md

 export KUBECONFIG=./playbooks/k3s.yaml
 ```

-or this command when in the cluster (i.e. when ssh-ed into a node)
+or this command when in the cluster (i.e. when ssh-ed into a node):
 ```
 export KUBECONFIG=/vagrant/playbooks/k3s.yaml
 ```

 Now you can use the `kubectl` command as you are used to.
-The following commands can be used to investigate the cluster
+The following commands can be used to investigate the cluster:
 - `kubectl get nodes` to list all running nodes, this should be the control-plane and the number of worker nodes that you configured
 - `kubectl get pods` to list all running pods in the default namespace, to see all pods run include the `--all-namespaces` flag
 - `kubectl get services` to list all services, this will be used in the section below

 These are the most basic ones, a lot more information can be extracted from the cluster.
-For an overview of all commands, please visit [this](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands)
+For an overview of all commands, please visit [this](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands) page.
- page.

 ## Prometheus Dashboard
 The application is monitored through many metrics.
 To see these metrics we need to open Prometheus.
 For this first export the KUBECONFIG (if not done already) and the list the services: